 Some topographic-only screening does occur beyond 2 miles.
 The visibility that is present between 2 and 5 miles tends to occur at the crests of higher terrain to the north, west, and south.
-Refer to the Attachment 2 mapping in Appendix 24-1.
+Refer to Figures 3 and 4 in Attachment 2.
 Views from the east and west are obstructed by topography, as well as isolated areas to the north in Ira and Victory and to the south in Mentz and Brutus.